aCuissot/RaceRecognition_internship_project/VGGFace2/README.md

 Lab gave me some scripts done by other students (`Script_*` folders)

 In `Data/labels`, `homgeneous*.txt` are subsets of train and test sets containing the same number of each ethnicity to perform a better learning.

+There are more and more scripts which are not used now, I should do a refactor to clear that

+The working Networks are in `Networks_antonio_like` directory